marcosruiz/marcosruiz/README.md

 I am Marcos Ruiz García and...

-- 🔭 I’m currently working on IES Leonardo de Chabacier as teacher.
+- 🔭 I’m currently working on IES Tiempos Modernos as a teacher.
-- 💬 How to reach me: marcosruizgarcia@gmail.com.
+- 💬 How to reach me: profesor.mruizg@gmail.com.